 - No toll-free numbers

-Google Voice is a popular virtual phone number provider for businesses already using Google.
-It offers unlimited calls to the US and unlimited US texting.
-You also get voicemail transcriptions and integrations with Google Workspace apps like Google Docs, Google Calendar, and Google Meet .
+Google Voice is a popular virtual phone number provider for businesses that already use Google.
+It offers unlimited calls to US numbers and unlimited US texting.
+You also get voicemail transcriptions and integrations with Google apps like Google Docs, Calendar, and Meet .

 But when we tested Google Voice, we noticed that managing communications was quite time-consuming.
 That’s because calls, texts, and voice messages are in separate folders.